The minimally extended Varying Speed of Light (meVSL): Cosmology

 One can rewrite the above equation as

 Now if $\Delta t_1$ and $\Delta t_0$ are very small ({\it i.e.}, $\Delta t \ll t$) and then we may assume that $a(t)$ is constant over these intervals, then Eq.~\eqref{Deltaa} provides

-Cosmological redshift is characterized by the relative difference between the observed and emitted wavelengths of an object.
-This change can be represented by a dimensionless quantity called the redshift, $z$.
+The relative difference between an object's received and emitted wavelengths defines cosmological redshift.
+The redshift, $z$, is a dimensionless quantity that represents this change.
 If $\lambda$ represents wavelength and $\nu$ represents frequency, then the emitted and observed wavelengths are given by